oscarm524/Grand_View_Teaching/DATA-321/README.md

-# DATA-445
+# DATA-321
-In this repository, I store all the code related to DATA-445
+In this repository, I store all extra sources/material related DATA-321.

-## Chapter 3
+## Chapter 1

-In this chapter, we review the most common cross-validation procedures.
+## Chapter 2